KQM-git/TCL/characters/geo/zhongli.md

 {% tab title="C1" %}
 ### **Rock, the Backbone of Earth**

-Increase the maximum amount of **Stone Steles** created by Dominus Lapidis that may exist simultaneously to 2.
+Increases the maximum number of Stone Steles created by **Dominus Lapidis** that may exist simultaneously to 2.

 * Steles resonate independently and do not resonate with each other
 {% endtab %}